 New developments, particularly residential, will place additional demand upon all types of open space and children's play areas.
 New residents, visitors to Birmingham and people working within the City all place varying demands upon open space.
-In new residential developments provision of new public open space will be required broadly in line with the standard of 2 ha per 1000 population.
-In most circumstances, residential schemes of 20 or more dwellings should provide on site public open space and/or children's play provision.
+The City Council's Public Open Space in New Residential Development SPD requires, in most circumstances that, residential schemes of 20 or more dwellings should provide on site public open space and/or children's play provision.
 However, developer contributions could be used to address the demand from new residents on other types of open space such as allotments and civic spaces.